CardSorting/DreamBeeSQL/changelog/strategy-mission/00-START-HERE.md

 ## ✨ Remember

-**Core Principle:** We're building Django's intuitive API on top of Kysely's rock-solid foundation for Next.js developers.
-Keep it simple, keep it type-safe, and always provide an escape hatch to raw Kysely.

-**When in doubt:** Check how Django does it, then implement it using Kysely underneath.
+**Core Principle:** Django's batteries-included philosophy with Next.js-native patterns.
+Zero boilerplate, instant setup, maximum type safety.

+**Not building:** Django's ORM API (we have Kysely for that) **Building:** Django's "it just works" experience for Next.js

+**When in doubt:** Ask "Does this reduce boilerplate?" and "Does this work out of the box?"

 ---

 **Last Updated:** October 2025
-**Status:** Ready for handoff ✅
-**Next Milestone:** Enhanced relationship loading (Phase 5)
+**Status:** Strategic pivot to batteries-included framework ⚡ **Next Milestone:** Zero-config setup (Phase 1)